Bordetella pertussis: Growth requirements

 Bordetella pertussis prefers aerobic conditions in pH range of 7.0–7.5, optimal to thrive in the human body.
 The max pH level for their growth was at a pH level of 8.0.
 The minimum pH range for minimal growth was at pH 6.0-6.5.
 The bacteria are not able to reproduce at pH levels lower than 5.0.

-In addition, Bordetella pertussis favors a temperature range of 35 °C to 37 °C. It is a strict aerobe as mentioned previously and its nutritional requirements are meticulous in its requirement for nicotinamide supplement.
+In addition, Bordetella pertussis favors a temperature range of 35 °C to 37 °C. This species is a strict aerobe and its nutritional requirements are meticulous in its requirement for nicotinamide supplement.
 It has been identified that the growth of the bacteria is hindered in the presence of fatty acids, peroxide media, metal ions, and sulfides.

 As a strict aerobe, the bacterium requires oxygen to grow and sustain.
 Such aerobes undergo cellular respiration to metabolize substances using oxygen.
 In such respiration, the terminal electron acceptor for the electron transport chain is oxygen.
 The organism is oxidase positive, but urease, nitrate reductase, and citrate negative.

 B. pertussis is not exclusively an extracellular pathogen, meaning that it not only grows outside the cell, it can efficiently adapt to an internal environment.
 It also lowers the level of its BvgAS two-component system, which leads to an expression of virulence genes and an avirulent phenotype.
 In addition, it can adjust the central and energy metabolism, cell wall reinforcement, maintenance of appropriate redox and metal homeostasis, and repair of damaged macromolecules.
 Studies have also shown mutants lacking cysteine dioxygenase genes displaying attenuated cytotoxicity toward THP-1 cells, which highlights the role of sulphur metabolism in host-pathogen interactions.